While it is still cold outside, it’s a great time to think about starting seeds for spring vegetables, flowers and herbs.

 For spring veggies and early crops try lettuce, radish, tomatoes and peppers.
 For flowers, try echinacea and daisies.
 For herbs, consider thyme, tarragon, basil and parsley.

-9 tips to starting seeds
+9 tips to start seeds

 - Seeds.
 Select fresh seeds that are packaged for the current year.